JTWWilson/resources/Biology/B2/Cells, Tissues and Organs/Bacterial and Yeast Cells.md

 ![Yeast Cell](../Images/yeast_cell.png)

-**Yeast** is another type of single-celled organism, like bacteria, that vary in size but are around 3-4µm in size.
+**Yeast** is another type of single-celled organism, like bacteria, that vary in size but are around 3-4Âµm in size.
 They reproduce asexually and are specifically adapted to anaerobic conditions.
 When there is little oxygen for them to use in aerobic respiration, they break down sugar to produce ethanol and carbon dioxide, this is *fermentation*.
 This process has been used by humans for millennia to make alcoholic drinks and bread.

 ## Differences and Similarities
-*Plant cells* and *animal cells* contain many of the same *organelles* but are different in a few ways:

-1. Plant cells tend to have a rigid regular cells shape while animal cells vary massively.
-2. Plants stay in one place; they don't move around.
-3. Plants make their food via *photosynthesis*, while animals eat their food, be that meat or plants
-4. Plants and animal cells have different features:

 |Part	|Function|Found in|
 |-----|-----------|----------|